liaoxiong3x/DeepCreamPy/README.md

 - User interface (still a WIP and not very usable)

 # Limitations
-The decensorship is intended to ONLY work on color hentai images that have minor to moderate bar censorship of the penis or vagina.
+The decensorship is intended to ONLY work on color hentai images that have minor to moderate bar/mosaic censorship of the penis or vagina.

-Mosaic decensor support soon.

 It does NOT work with:
 - Black and white images